 UY Scuti is just plain big, with a radius 1,700 times that of our sun.
 Located some 9,500 light-years away, this star is the leading candidate for being the largest known star.
-In February 2015, astrophysicist Jillian Scudder of University of Sussex posted a story at The Conversation about the star UY Scuti.
-As she pointed out:
+Astrophysicist Jillian Scudder of University of Sussex posted has said of this star:

 Mass and physical size don’t always correlate for stars, particularly for giant stars.

 UY Scuti is thought to have a mass only slightly more than 30 times the mass of our sun.
 But its radius is thought to be something like 1,700 times greater than the radius of the sun.
 That would make this star is nearly eight astronomical units across – that’s eight times the distance between the Earth and sun.
 In other words, this single star is so large that its outer surface would extend far beyond the orbit of the planet Jupiter (which lies about five times farther from the sun than Earth).
 Scudder said:

 This star is one of a class of stars that varies in brightness because it varies in size, so this number is also likely to change over time.
 The margin of error on this measurement is about 192 solar radii.
 This uncertainty is why I used ‘possibly one of the largest stars’ in my description of UY Scuti.
 If it is smaller by 192 solar radii, there are a few other candidates that would beat UY Scuti.